macbuse/Chromebook/LaTeX.md

 - 17 year old son going to college
 - 14 year old daughter going to high school.

 The son got a bursary of 500 euros which he wanted to spend on a computer.
 I found a MacBook on sale at 850 euros so that I had to add another 350.
-My MacBook has been a very good computer:
+This is because my MacBook has been a very good computer:

 - good screen
 - excellent keyboard
 - good battery management
 - OS X seems to (still) run pretty well.

-For my daughter I did Amazon Prime days and bought her qn Asus c301 Chromebook:
+For my daughter I did Amazon Prime days and bought her an Asus c301 Chromebook for 240 euros:

 - 4GB ram, 128 eMMC, similar form factor to MacBook
 - good screen